DataDog/documentation/content/en/logs/log_configuration/processors.md

 * Strings beginning with **o** or **s**, or matching **OK** or **Success** (case-insensitive) map to **OK**
 * All others map to **info (6)**

-**Note**: If multiple log status remapper processors are applied to a given log within the pipeline, only the first one (according to the pipeline's order) is taken into account.
+**Note**: Note: If multiple log status remapper processors are applied to a log within a pipeline, only the first one in the pipeline’s order is considered.
+Additionally, across all pipelines that match the log, only the first status remapper encountered (from all applicable pipelines) will be applied.

 {{< tabs >}}
 {{% tab "UI" %}}